 a) What makes my products unique?

-You can determine this by researching and identifying who your competitors are, and then comparing the benefits of your products to their equivalents.
+You can determine this by researching and identifying who your competitors are and then comparing the benefits of your products to their equivalents.
 Do they sell exactly the same products?
 If so, are they cheaper, or more expensive?
 If they’re different, what makes them so?
 What is their Returns Policy?
 Do they offer a loyalty scheme at all?
 Are they running any promotions or discounts on these products?
-All of these factors need to be considered to help you work out what makes your products unique to you.
+All of these factors must be considered to help you determine what makes your products unique to you.

 b) What needs do my Products meet?

-This is an essential part of your USP too; all products can be related to a benefit or solve a specific problem and should be as this will help you to market to your target audience.
+This is an essential part of your USP; all products can be related to a benefit or solve a specific problem and should be, as this will help you market to your target audience.
 The easiest way to determine this is to list the features and benefits of your products.
 For example, a mobile phone would look like:

 Features

-Whilst customers will look to the product descriptions for a list of the features of the phone, it’s the benefits that you use when marketing it, on your online shop, on social media posts and in email newsletters.
-The word ‘5g’ is not as enticing and exciting as ‘video streaming on the go’!
+While customers will look to the product descriptions for a list of the features of the phone, it’s the benefits that you use when marketing it in your online shop, on social media posts, and in email newsletters.
+‘5g’ is not as enticing and exciting as ‘video streaming on the go’!
 With this in mind, you need to begin to list the features and benefits for your products which will give you a useful resource that you can refer to when promoting your product lines.

 c) What makes my EKM online shop stand out - what is unique to me?

-You also need to identify and highlight what makes your business stand out from that of your competitors.
-For example, at EKM, it’s our Evolution Mode service which is unique to us.
+You must also identify and highlight what makes your business stand out.
+For example, at EKM, our Evolution Mode service is unique to us.
 There are many competitors for us, but we are the only ones who offer this service.
 Your unique selling point needs to be a characteristic that sets you apart from your competitors - this could be particular product features or services, but it ideally needs to be something unique to you that your competitors can’t imitate.

 d) ’What’s in it for me?’

-When you’re writing this statement, make sure it is short and concise, has no negative connotations and ideally highlights a key benefit.
-For example, ‘I’m Lovin’ It’ - you know McDonald's food is not at all healthy, but it is very tasty.
+When writing this statement, make sure it is short and concise, has no negative connotations, and ideally highlights a key benefit.
+For example, ‘I’m Lovin’ It’ - you know McDonald's food is not at all healthy, but very tasty.

 e) Create a list of bullet points that summarise your unique Product or service

-With the notes you made in steps a-d above, make a list of bullet points which summarise what makes your own EKM online shop and the Products you offer stand out from the rest.
-Defining this will help you create the foundation of your marketing campaign and memorising these points will help you to streamline how best to present your brand and products to your potential customers.
+With the notes you made in steps a-d above, make a list of bullet points summarising what makes your own EKM online shop and the Products you offer stand out from the rest.
+Defining this will help you create the foundation of your marketing campaign, and memorising these points will help you streamline how best to present your brand and products to your potential customers.

 Identify the Competition

-- How - do they differ from you, if it all?
+• How - do they differ from you, if at all?

-The quickest way to do this is to grab a pencil and some paper, clear an hour or two in your schedule and use Google to help you discover what competition is out there.
-To do this, you need to use specific search terms as - often called ‘search operators’ - which are listed in this Guide; use this to find out who is selling the same products and offers the same content that you aim to do on your own EKM online shop.
+The quickest way to do this is to grab a pencil and some paper, clear an hour or two in your schedule, and use Google to help you discover the competition.
+To do this, you need to use specific search terms - often called ‘search operators’ - listed in this Guide; use this to find out who is selling the same products and offers the same content that you aim to do on your own EKM online shop.
 These will help you quickly ascertain who your competition is.
 Jot down the names of your ten most popular products - or at least what you think they are if you’re not sure - and use these Product Names as keywords in your searches.

 From your searches, you should now have developed a list of perhaps ten competitors, which you should note down for future reference.
-Now you know exactly who your competitors are, you can use their online shops for further research and the development of your own marketing strategy.
+Now you know exactly who your competitors are, and you can use their online shops for further research and develop your marketing strategy.
 Take some time to look at the products your competitors offer and compare the quality, variations and prices.

 Ask yourself what kind of consumers your competitors appear to be targeting.
 Are they male or female?
-What is their age, location, profession?
+What is their age, location, and profession?
 What hobbies might they like?
 What kind of lifestyle do they lead?
 Don’t be afraid to check out the social media for each of your competitors, so you can garner further data.
 How does each converse with their followers?
 What kind of content do they publish?
-Do the run any competitions or promotions?
+Do they run any competitions or promotions?
 How many followers do they have?
-What social media accounts do they use - are they all using Facebook Pages, or are some using Twitter or Instagram as well?
+What social media accounts do they use - are they all using Facebook Pages, or are some using TikTok or Instagram?

-Use this information to give you a clearer idea of where your own products fit within this area and identify what makes your brand stand out from your competitors’ in the eyes of the target customers.
-You should now have enough information to begin to note down some bullet points about who your target consumers are.
+Use this information to give you a clearer idea of where your products fit within this area and identify what makes your brand stand out from your competitors in the eyes of the target customers.
+You should now have enough information to begin noting down some bullet points about your target consumers.

 Identify the Target Market

-The next step in creating a marketing strategy is to identify your target market.
+The next step in creating a marketing strategy is identifying your target market.
 This will help you to create advertising campaigns, social media content and promotions in the future which are tailored to suit your target customers.
-One of the most common mistakes made by start-ups is by wrongly assuming that their product is something that ‘suits everyone, young or old’.
-This is something that’s only true to a minuscule amount of products in the world - everything else is, and should be, marketed to a specific kind of consumer in order for that product to be successful.
-As discussed at the beginning of this part of your Toolbox, your aim is to identify your own unique niche in the online marketplace and deliberately target consumers that your niche would appeal to.
+One of the most common mistakes made by start-ups is wrongly assuming that their product is something that ‘suits everyone, young or old’.
+This is only true for a minuscule amount of products in the world - everything else is, and should be, marketed to a specific kind of consumer for that product to succeed.
+Your aim is to identify your unique niche in the online marketplace and deliberately target consumers that your niche would appeal to.
 Your target market will probably be made up of factors like this:

-- Gender - Example: If your online shop sells make-up, your demographic will most likely be nearly all female.
+• Gender - Example: If your online shop sells make-up, your demographic will likely be nearly all female.
 This is not to say that men don’t wear make-up, but as a whole, a lot more women buy it.

-- Location - Example: If your products have to be used within a certain time (like food or fresh flowers), your target customers will need to be in a specific location; you won’t be able to ship those products into foreign countries without the quality degrading.
+• Location - Example: If your products have to be used within a certain time (like food or fresh flowers), your target customers will need to be in a specific location; you won’t be able to ship those products to foreign countries without the quality degrading.

-- Profession - Example: If your online shop sells classroom equipment and learning aids, you will need to market it to teachers, classroom assistants and other members of the education sector, by using the correct industry terminology.
+• Profession - Example: If your online shop sells classroom equipment and learning aids, you will need to market them to teachers, classroom assistants, and other members of the education sector by using the correct industry terminology.

-- Marital Status - Example: If you sell wedding dresses, wedding rings or accessories and services related to weddings, your target customers need to be in a relationship.
+• Marital Status - Example: If you sell wedding dresses, rings, accessories and services related to weddings, your target customers must be in a relationship.
 You won't need to target single people.

-- Device - Example: If you have a physical shop as well as an online shop, you may want to target potential customers using mobile phones who can increase your footfall as they visit your premises to see your product lines for themselves.
+• Device - Example: If you have a physical and online shop, you may want to target potential customers using mobile phones, which can increase your footfall as they visit your premises to see your product lines for themselves.

 Who is my Target Market?

-Obviously, this isn’t an exhaustive list but it will give you a good idea of the kind of information you need to define your target market.
-From the bullet points that you have written above, some of these will provide clues as to who your target customers are.
+This isn’t an exhaustive list but it will give you a good idea of the kind of information you need to define your target market.
+Some of the bullet points you have written so far will provide clues about your target customers.

 Existing Customers

-And summarised exactly what your products, your brand and your EKM online shop is all about!
+And summarised exactly what your products, brand and EKM online shop are all about!

 [contact] If you need our help with your EKM online shop, contact your Ecommerce Expert or the Customer Support Team, who will be able to point you in the right direction.
 We're open from 8am-6pm weekdays and 9am-5.30pm weekends.
 If you'd like to suggest a feature or an upgrade on any of the EKM platforms, please let us know on the EKM Suggestions Board.
 If you have a non-account specific question to ask the EKM Team, join us in EKM Community.
 If you need some inspiration for your EKM online shop, listen to our podcast on iTunes and Spotify.[/contact]